fxlin/p4-fs/docs/interpretation.md

 <!--each group, in addition to its group summary, also (for redundancy) starts with a copy of the file system superblock.-->
 <!--But, in the images we give you, there will be only a single group.-->

-A detail: of a disk, block 0 is the boot block.
+**NOTE**: of a disk, **block 0 is the boot block**.
 Therefore, group 0 has 1 fewer block than any other groups.
 Example: group size is 64; group 0 spans block 1--63.
 You can verify this by `dumpe2fs`.
 Despite this, in your output for group 0, still output the actual group size, e.g. 64 in the above example.

 #### free block entries